zemiguel20/AirRaceGame/Documentation/Index.md

 For the Scaling of the Canvas, we put the option *UI Scale Mode* in *Scale With Screen Size*, for simple scaling across multiple resolutions.

+There is also a UI script component attached to the root object, which other objects like GameManager can use was an interface to manage the UI elements.

+## 6. Main Menu <a name="MainMenu"></a> <a href="#Index" style="font-size:13px">(index)</a>

+The Main Menu scene is the first scene that opens when the game is launched.

+It has a canvas with a background color and a menu.

+This menu is has 2 button elements with text.
+One is *Play* and the oher one *Quit*.